-When I think of Chopta the thoughts that pop up in my mind are green lush valleys, chimes of bells of TungNath temple and peeking cloud-covered peak of Chandrashila.
+When I think of Chopta the thoughts that pop up in my mind are green lush valleys, chimes of bells of Tungnath Temple, and the peeking cloud-covered peak of Chandrashila.

-Like many unexplored places in Uttarakhand this place to lies like untouched, unexploited beauty.
-It’s readily becoming known for its scenic view, camping, hiking and for devotees of Lord Shiva because of its proximity to TungNath temple.
-It’s the highest located temple in the world of Lord Shiva, TungNath lying at height of 3,680 m (12,073 ft).
+Like many unexplored places in Uttarakhand, this place lies like untouched, unexploited beauty.
+It’s readily becoming known for its scenic view, camping, and hiking, and for devotees of Lord Shiva because of its proximity to TungNath temple.
+It’s the highest-located temple in the world of Lord Shiva, TungNath lying at a height of 3,680 m (12,073 ft).

 My journey to Chopta started with my obsession to view snowfall.
 So naturally, when the name of Chopta came up with Snowfall I ran off there as soon as I heard the weather update.

-I was lucky since I was working in the Medical college of Srinagar (Garhwal) which is just 5 hour’s drive from Chopta.
-Equipped with my camera, woolens, boots we all made the plan and within an hour we were on road.
-Since we were not sure about basic amenities available there, we packed anything and everything (for just in case).
+I was lucky since I was working at the Medical College of Srinagar (Garhwal) which is just 5 hour drive from Chopta.
+Equipped with my camera, woolens, and boots we all made the plan, and within an hour we were on road.
+Since we were not sure about the basic amenities available there, we packed anything and everything (just in case).

 We arrived just 2 hours before the snowfall started, thank god.
 The roads were not motorable after that.

-We took the last 2 rooms vacant and facility available there was the bare minimum and basic.
-Electricity was by one solar charged CFL bulb and one power socket for charging phones.
+We took the last 2 rooms vacant and the facility available there was the bare minimum and basic.
+Electricity was from one solar-charged CFL bulb and one power socket for charging phones.
 Despite that, we were ecstatic, since we were provided with a campfire (on request) and I was watching snowfall for the first time in my life.
-We sat there singing, eating, playing and eating the best food one could hope in rain “MAGGI”.
+We sat there singing, eating, playing, and eating the best food one could hope for in the rain “MAGGI”.

 Let the Journey Begin:

-Next day morning we started the trek to Temple.
-Trek is of 4km and varies between steep and gentle but it’ll take around 3-4 hours according to your capabilities.
-Chandrashila peak is another 1 km from TungNath Temple but it’s a steep and difficult trek which would require a better stamina it’ll take around 1-2 hours for Chandrashila.
+The next day morning we started the trek to Temple.
+Trek is 4km and varies between steep and gentle but it’ll take around 3-4 hours according to your capabilities.
+Chandrashila peak is another 1 km from TungNath Temple but it’s a steep and difficult trek that would require better stamina it’ll take around 1-2 hours for Chandrashila.
 But the view is magnificent from there.
-On a sunny day, you could visualize the Himalayan range along with snowclad peaks of Nanda Devi, Kedarnath, Chaukhamba and Neelkanth on one side, and the Garhwal valley on the another.
+On a sunny day, you could visualize the Himalayan range along with the snowclad peaks of Nanda Devi, Kedarnath, Chaukhamba, and Neelkanth on one side, and the Garhwal valley on the another.